Algae Superfoods- The Health Benefits of Taking Spirulina and Chlorella Together

 How To Consume Spirulina and Chlorella

 There are a few different ways to consume these two algae with the most common being in powder form.
-Some people like the raw algae taste and will add a tablespoon to their water and just drink up, but I personally can’t deal with the pond scum taste, so I need to mix mine with other foods.
+Some people like the raw algae taste and will add a tablespoon to their water and just drink up, but many can’t deal with the earthy and somewhat sulfuric taste, so try mixing them with other foods.

 The most important thing when choosing Spirulina and Chlorella is to make sure it comes from a pure organic source, as others can be contaminated, or have additives that can be harmful.

-While both algae have been shown to be perfectly fine for consumption, and not pose any side effects or health issues, it’s still advisable to do a bit more research, or talk to your doctor before taking either of these as a supplement.
+While both algae have been shown to be safe for consumption, and not pose any side effects or health issues, it’s still advisable to do a bit more research, or talk to your doctor before taking either of these as a supplement.